ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 ``TWINE_TOKEN``
 ***************

-This token is used to ... # todo: to be added
+This token is used for autentication when uploading libraries to PyPI and its value might change accross repositories.
+Depending if the library is uploaded to a public PyPI index or private, its value will match :ref:`pypi_private_token` or :ref:`pypi_token`.